-Many of the most important and popular comic book stories have become blockbuster movies with Marvel leading the way in this area.
-Comic book culture is now an all-encompassing amalgam of passionate fans of the world with varying degrees of fanaticism.
-Finally, it's important to highlight those who are still attending conventions to celebrate their favorite comics and characters.
-A day after the New York Comic Con put an exclamation point on the media dominance that superheroes exercise over current entertainment and popular culture, data was shared at a private industry conference that indicated that a massive shift in the comic book publishing industry had reached a point of inflection.The Diamond shutdown caused a virtual shutdown of the comic book market and caused cash flow problems for the distributor, delaying payments to publishers.
+Many of the most iconic and popular comic book stories have been turned into blockbuster movies, with Marvel leading the way.
+Comic book culture is now an all-encompassing amalgam of passionate fans from all over the world with varying levels of fanaticism.
+Finally, it's important to recognize those who still attend conventions to celebrate their favorite comics and characters.
+A day after New York Comic Con highlighted superheroes' media dominance over current entertainment and popular culture, data was shared at a private industry conference that indicated a massive shift in the comic book publishing industry had been reached.The Diamond shutdown caused a virtual shutdown of the comic book market and caused cash flow problems for the distributor, delaying payments to publishers.

-It would be impossible to talk about the popularity of comics today without referring to movies.
+It would be impossible to talk about the popularity of comics today without mentioning movies.